saccoki/SchoolTeam1.io/README.md

 These instructions will help you test CheatCode on your machine.

 ### Prerequisites
-We used Firebase, Node.js, and Angular to host on GitHub Pages.
+We used Firebase Host, Node.js, and Angular to host on GitHub Pages.
 What to install:
 - Node
 - Angular